Beekeeping with altitude

 - I then fit the second Apiguard tray.

 - In late September when the treatment is finished, I remove the eke, and fit a part-filled super, to store any ivy honey or late Himalayan balsam honey.
+This super is left on the hive all winter.

 - Sometimes the bees will fill the eke with late brood and wild comb.
 I usually leave that in place until the spring.